ThuyTran102/4__Sentiment_Analysis_on_movie_reviews/README.md

 - Value: True
 - Importance: Automatically loading the best model at the end of training ensures that the final model used is the one that performed best on the validation set, thus providing the optimal results.

 ## Relevant Links
+For deployment, the model is hosted on HuggingFace, allowing for easy API integration for real-time sentiment analysis.
 - Link to Model on HuggingFace: [model](https://huggingface.co/ThuyTran102/LLM_projectt)
 <p align="center" style="margin-top: 20px; margin-bottom: 20px;">
   <img width="80%" src="https://github.com/ThuyTran102/LLM-Project/blob/main/images/model_on_huggingface.png" alt="Outcome" style="border: 2px solid black;"></img>